 Y A C E ( ? )

-There is also preparation material with the intention of improving related number and maths skills required for many maths based verbal reasoning questions.
+There is also preparation and revision material with the intention of improving related number and maths skills required for many maths based verbal reasoning questions.
 These include number series and sequences such as in this extract from Book 4.

 16, 24, 20, 28, 24 (____________)